Group Therapy

 Group Leader: Julia Horvitz

-Day and Time: Mondays at 10 a.m.
+Day and Time: Tuesdays at 11 a.m.

-Group Leader: J Mann
+Group Leader: Ruby Yarmush

-Day and Time: Mondays at 6 p.m.
+Day and Time: Tuesdays at 10 a.m.

 Group Leader: Peining Lo-Bromberg

-Day and Time: Fridays at noon.
+Day and Time: Fridays at 1 p.m.

-Come join this weekly group for international grad and undergrad students to discuss experiences related to living in the U.S. You can come once, a few times, or all sessions.
+Come join this weekly group for international grad and undergrad students and their allies to discuss experiences related to living in the U.S. You can come once, a few times, or all sessions.
 This discussion group serves as a confidential space to receive support from one another, share resources, and form your own community.
 For more info, please contact Peining Lo-Bromberg.

-Group Leader: Rachel Spekman
+Group Leader: Rebekah Chappell

 Group Leader: Amy Armstrong

 Are tough emotions getting in the way of living your best life?
 Do you struggle with keeping big feelings in check?
 Emotions are a fundamental part of the human experience, but sometimes they can be overwhelming and prevent us from being our best selves.
 Learn ways to honor your emotions while making sure they don’t control you!
 This group is based on the empirically-validated therapy approach of Dialectical Behavioral Therapy (DBT) and teaches skills for Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness.
-For more info, please contact Amy Armstrong.

-Group Leader: Julia Coleman
+Group Leader: Nancy Kwan

 Day and Time: TBD